sjanzou/pecos/documentation/index.rst

 Automated quality control and performance monitoring can allow system operators to quickly detect performance issues.

-Pecos is an open source python package designed to address this need.
+Pecos is an open source Python package designed to address this need.
 Pecos includes built-in functionality to monitor performance of time series data.
 The software can be used to automatically run a series of quality control tests and generate customized reports which include performance metrics,